 The TDWI Checklist Report, Seven Tips for Unified Master Data Management Integrated with Data Quality and Data Governance, examines the interaction of master data management (MDM) with other data management practices and provides best practices to help organizations implement successful unified data management (UDM) projects.

 Master data management can be practiced many different ways, with various user conventions and a broad array of vendor-built technologies.
 The report focuses on a specific practice called unified MDM.
 In unified MDM:

 - MDM is part of a unified program for many data management disciplines.
-Unified data management is a best practice for coordinating diverse data management disciplines.
-UDM enables MDM to leverage competency synergies with related disciplines, such as data quality, data integration, and data governance.
+Unified data management (UDM) is a best practice for coordinating diverse data management disciplines.
+UDM enables MDM to leverage competency synergies with related disciplines, such as data quality, data integration and data governance.

-- MDM is one of many solutions built atop a unified vendor framework supporting many functions for data management.
+- MDM is one of many solutions built atop a unified vendor framework supporting many data management functions.
 By using a vendor’s unified toolset, developers can share development artifacts (for productivity and consistent standards), plus design solutions that incorporate diverse DM functions.
 The initial investment in a vendor’s unified platform reduces system integration and other costs over time because multiple MDM solutions are built on top of it.
 A unified platform also accelerates time-to-use for DM projects.

 - MDM is part of a series of easily managed projects.
 This phased approach avoids risky big-bang projects, and it enables an organization to incrementally grow into multiple MDM solutions that in aggregate amount to enterprise coverage for MDM.

 - MDM is controlled and guided by data governance and data stewardship.
 Master and reference data are like all data in that they are subject to the enterprise regulations of governance as well as detailed improvement via data stewardship.
 A modern, unified platform will provide software functions that automate governance and stewardship tasks.